we-dad/Cyber-Security-Game/docs/CHALLENGES.md

 Problems encountered while building **Cyber Hero**, and how they were resolved.

-> **On evidence.** Where a claim can be checked against the code or commit history, the file or commit is cited.

 ---

 ## 1. Three different genres, one progression system